Bairdo/faucetTutorial/vlan_tutorial.rst

                     name: "host9"
                     tagged_vlans: [vlan100,vlan200,vlan300]

-Send SIGHUP singnal to reload the configuration file, and check how its log the new configuration in /var/log/faucet/faucet.log
+Send SIGHUP signal to reload the configuration file, and check how its log the new configuration in /var/log/faucet/faucet.log

 .. code:: console